Online Tools for Instructional Continuity

 - Asynchronous content could be as basic as posting an assignment, a reading, or having an email discussion.

-- If your class meetings traditionally include lectures, you can easily Convert and Upload a PowerPoint Lecture or Record a PowerPoint Lecture with Capture using Kaltura directly within your Learn course.
-Kaltura is integrated with UNM Learn, and is a secure and scalable solution for delivering course video.
+- If your class meetings traditionally include lectures, you can Record a PowerPoint Lecture with Capture using Kaltura directly within your Canvas course.
+Kaltura is integrated with UNM Canvas, and is a secure and scalable solution for delivering course video.
 Long online videos are less effective than shorter, focused 3-5 minute ones, so recording long lectures as a single video is not specifically advised.
 With online content, it is important to think through copyright protections and accessibility accommodations, including captioning costs, as well as effective delivery in the distracting world of online media.

-- UNM Learn has discussion tools that can facilitate asynchronous class discussions and collaborative writing
+- UNM Canvas has discussion tools that can facilitate asynchronous class discussions and collaborative writing

 Some instruction and student interaction requires live collaboration.
 This can be especially true for things like tutoring, office hours, or those cases where you need a live discussion.
 Be sensitive to student needs with required synchronous sessions.

 - Zoom can facilitate synchronous online meetings for online, real-time, interactive classes and office hours.
 UNM has an Enterprise agreement with Zoom that covers Main Campus (including HSC) and the branches.
 If you will be hosting meetings with Zoom, request a Zoom Pro license (No charge for UNM users).